Gemstones Explained: Types, Value, the 4 Cs & GIA Grading (2026)

 The majority of gemstones are formed through igneous processes, creating what are known as magmatic rocks.
 These stones crystallize as molten rock, or magma, cools and solidifies.
 This cooling can occur deep underground (plutonic) or near the surface after a volcanic eruption (volcanic).
 For instance, diamonds form under conditions of extreme pressure and temperature in the Earth's mantle and are brought to the surface by specific volcanic pipes.
 Similarly, peridot is often found in volcanic basalt, having crystallized within the magma itself.

 Metamorphic gemstones are created when existing rocks are subjected to intense heat and pressure, causing their physical and chemical structure to transform without melting completely.
 This process often occurs during mountain-building events where tectonic plates collide.
 The mineral corundum, which includes both ruby and sapphire, frequently forms in metamorphic environments like marble or gneiss.
-The intense conditions can also produce exceptional stones like jade.

 Sedimentary processes account for a smaller, but significant, group of gemstones.
-These form when minerals dissolve in water and subsequently precipitate, often within rock cavities or cracks.
+These form when minerals dissolve in water and later precipitate, often within rock cavities or cracks.
 Over time, these layers of sediment compress and harden into rock.
 Opal is a classic example, formed when silica-rich water seeps into fissures, depositing microscopic spheres of silica that create its characteristic play-of-color.
 Turquoise also forms through the chemical weathering of pre-existing minerals by acidic solutions.

 | Formation Process | Geological Conditions | Key Gemstones | Typical Environment |